Copyright © 1998-2009 by Bill Cotter

 Magna Books, 1991

 Published in conjunction with the Duncan Regehr television version of Zorro, this book includes some interesting photos and information from the Disney series, as well as all of the other Zorro outings up to 1991.
-Now out of print and hard to find.
-ISBN 1-85422-169-8.
+The book is out of print but can usually be found on Amazon.

 Walt Disney's Magazine was a popular children's magazine, sold both through subscription and on newsstands.
 Several uncredited 4-page Zorro stories were published, and each is described below.
 Several other issues also included minor mention of Zorro as part of Disney's overall publicity campaign.